efog/rainmaking.cloud.aws.serverlesscontainers/README.md

 ### Networking

-The sample provided with this article deploys everything in public subnets.
-It's not great for production purposes I grant it.
-In order to be able to use this deploy the ECS tasks in private subnets, the use of a NAT Gateway (and NAT Gateways are bad mmmkay) is necessary if the container registry sits outside of AWS.
-However, if your target setup uses ECR then it's much more cost effective to use VPC endpoints.
-Here's a list of all the VPC endpoints which are necessary:
+The sample provided with this article deploys everything in two public subnets.
+Although it's not the most secure approach because it leaves your task executions potentially exposed to the Internet, thightly securing the tasks with Security Groups will efficiently protect the compute resources.
+Alternatively, to deploy ECS tasks in private subnets, the use of a NAT Gateway quickly becomes mandatory.
+In such network setup, it's recommended to have a proper thinking on VPC endpoints.
+They do are helpful on privae subnets based setup but comes at costs and not every AWS services are available.
+Here's a list of all the VPC endpoints which are minimally required if you opt for the private subnets route:

 - Amazon S3 (please read [this](https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html#ecr-setting-up-s3-gateway)),
 - Amazon ECR,